ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 ## 1:00 - Coffee Break (5 minutes that definitely takes 10 minutes)

-## 1:10 - In-memory tables, joins, and data analysis (need to adapt this for audience)
+## 1:10 - In-memory tables, joins, and data analysis (Maybe make this shorter?)

 Building on the previous notebook, we'll explore how to join in-memory data (from a pandas DataFrame, Python dictionary, or PyArrow Table) with existing tables in a local database and continue analysis on the join result.

 We'll explore chained joins, and demonstrate read_parquet and other read_* methods for loading local data into existing databases.
 Then we'll continue with a series of hands-on exercises, building up an analysis pipeline for some IMDB ratings data, but only operating on a 5% sample of the original dataset.
 After, we show how the same expression can be computed on the full dataset without any code changes, both for local execution, or with bursting to a cloud database (or other hosted database).

 ## 1:50 - Coffee Break (5 minutes) + Q&A in the room